Falling (Trevor Daniel song): Music video

-In 2018, Daniel released an initial music video which he described as "more of a short film to me than just a music video, and I’m excited to share my visions with everyone".
+In 2018, Daniel released an initial music video which he described as "more of a short film to me than just a music video, and I'm excited to share my visions with everyone".
 The video was shot and edited by Mateo Mejia and Esteban Caicedo.

 With the success of the song, a new official music video was filmed in 2019.
 It was directed by William Desena and officially premiered on January 15, 2020.

-The video has over 235M views on YouTube and 1.1B streams on Spotify.